 Everybody who has access to the Internet could see inappropriate websites and images; be the victim of cyber bullying, or receive spam emails so it is really important that we know how to use technology and the Internet safely.
 The Internet is also a BRILLIANT resource full of useful information and we have the ability to download music, create websites, enhance learning, read the news, watch videos, write blogs, game and chat.

-At Penwortham Primary School we encourage responsible use of technology and if we are aware of the possible dangers and follow the online safety rules we can stay safe online and have fun.
+At Penwortham Primary School we encourage responsible use of technology.
+If we are aware of the possible dangers and follow the online safety rules we can stay safe online and have fun.

 - Discuss, monitor and review our online safety policy on a regular basis.

 - Support staff in the use of technology as an essential tool for enhancing learning and in the embedding of online safety across the whole school curriculum.

 - Ensure that pupils are aware, through online safety education, of the potential online safety risks associated with the use of technology.
 Additionally, we ensure that all online safety concerns are dealt with sensitively and effectively and that pupils feel able and safe to report incidents.

 - Provide opportunities for parents/carers to receive online safety education and information to enable them to support their children in developing good online safety behaviour.
 The school will report back to parents / carers regarding online safety concerns.
 Parents/carers in turn work with the school to uphold the online safety policy.